-This letter constitutes approval of your submission under the Indian Gaming Regulatory Act ("IGRA").
+This letter responds to the Alturas Indian Rancheria's request to the National Indian Gaming Commission (NIGC) to review and approve the Rancheria's Tribal Gaming Ordinance.
+The Rancheria Business Committee approved the Ordinance by Resolution No. 2003-002, on February 15, 2003.
+This letter constitutes such approval under the Indian Gaming Regulatory Act (IGRA).
 It is important to note that the gaming ordinance is approved for gaming only on Indian lands, as defined in the IGRA, over which the Tribe has jurisdiction.